voyeg3r/dotfaster/vim/wiki/dicasvim.md

 # Moving around

-    g; ....... goes to older position on changelist g, ....... goes to newer positoin on changelist
+    g; ....... goes to older position on changelist (last change) g, ....... goes to newer positoin on changelist

+	you can also jump using <C-o>

 # Exit ex mode